kaweetasharma/sample-portfolio-v2/README.md

 This is a sample portfolio project built with React and Vite.
 It is designed to showcase my work as a Frontend Developer, with a focus on animations, modern web development techniques, and a minimalist design.
+The latest update adds framer-motion powered transitions and a refreshed color palette for a more polished look.

 # Key Features